rust-lang/wg-async/src/vision/status_quo/grace_tries_new_libraries.md

 ## The story

-When Grace searched crates.io for a library, she found an intersting library that she wants to use.
+When Grace searched crates.io for a library, she found an interesting library that she wants to use.
 The code examples use a map/reduce style.
 As Grace is more familiar with C and C++, as a first step she wants to convert them from this style to using loops.

 ```
 Controller::new(root_kind_api, ListParams::default())